Silocean/ScalaExercises/README.md

 # ScalaForTheImpatientLearning
-my exercise for 《scala for the impatient》
+my exercise for 《Scala for the Impatient》